Board of Trustees

 Cyndee Cochrane Sturtevant, Secretary

-Daniel Calder is a Pharmacy Technician living in Shelburne.
+Daniel Calder is a Certified Pharmacy Technician living in Shelburne.
 He has an Associate of Arts Degree in Liberal Studies from the Community College of Vermont and has served as the chair of Howard Center’s Developmental Services standing committee, comprised of Board members, community representatives, and service area leadership.

 Kathy Connolly has lived in Vermont since 1979, where she and her husband have raised their six children.
 Following a career in the insurance industry, she volunteered in the Burlington Community as a park commissioner, a city councilor, and a school commissioner.
 As a former Howard Center board member, Kathy served on several Howard Center committees and as a past president of the Howard Center Board.
 She has rejoined the board and serves on the Human Resources committee and the Developmental Services standing committee.

 Michael Couture has extensive experience in media production, including as a partner in Earth Audio Techniques, Inc., Philo Records, Inc., and Resolution, Inc. He is the founder of Michael Couture Media.
 Michael also works through the Turning Point Center of Chittenden County as a substance use disorder recovery coach in the Emergency Department at UVMMC.
 He lives in Colchester.

 Kelly Deforge is a parent, Howard Center Board Member, and a passionate and dedicated advocate for accessible mental health services.
 She is the co-chair of Howard Center’s Family Advisory Council and a tireless advocate for children and families.
-Kelly, mortgage loan officer with Union Bank, also serves on the loan committee for Champlain Housing Trust.
+Kelly, is a mortgage loan officer with Union Bank.